A summary of new changes

 The change in the law for active and passive residents was passed unexpectedly and without any warning on December 22nd 2022.
 The sections relevant to Immigration changes were tagged onto the law of digital regulations, and passed almost by stealth it seems.

-Immigration have now made a concession for active resident applications ( Compte Propi), in that for companies that were consituted BEFORE 22nd December 2022, the old bond of 15,000 EUR can still apply.
+However, Immigration made a concession for active resident applications ( Compte Propi), in that for companies that were consituted BEFORE 22nd December 2022, the old bond of 15,000 EUR can still apply.
 "Consituted" means that the company has been signed off at the Notary and NOT necessarily already registered with Government ( Can be 15 days after the Notary signing).
-Some of you out there are affected and will be happy!!!
+Some of you out there may still be affected.

 Who is affected?